 I would like to think I am a very switched on mother.
 My son always comes first with everything, and I always make sure he is safe from harm.
 I walk into a situation and assess the surroundings to make sure there is nothing he can get his hands on.
 But despite my constant vigilance, my son still got hurt.
-And it was all my fault.
+My Toddler Burnt His Hand On My Hair Straightener, and the guilt is killing me.

 Now that Gabriel is a toddler I feel like he is changing and growing every single day.
 Every day he seems to have learnt something new.
 Whether it is suddenly speaking new words, or showing off his sporty side by playing golf and kicking a ball around.
 Yes he plays golf.
 However fascinating it is to see them quickly learning, it can also be a challenge.
 They suddenly are able to do things you didn’t realise they could do.